Tangled Webs: Knitting for espionage During Times of Conflict

 Photo of a needle and yarn

-Knitting for a Cause
+Knitting for a cause

 The simplicity and universality of knitting made it an effective medium for encoding messages in binary, where a dropped stitch might mean a zero and a textured bump might correlate to a one.
 Spies of the past were known for incorporating these simple patterns into garments and textiles to convey details about positions, combat plans, and other operational intelligence.

-No story would be complete without its characters.
+No story would be complete without its cast of characters.
 During each World War, a handful of women stood out for the unique tactics they utilized while knitting as spies.
 History has recognized these individuals as truly exemplary in their efforts and courage.

 Phyllis Latour Doyle